yegor256/blog/_posts/2015/jan/2015-01-15-how-to-cut-corners.md

 the code works as intended.
 The test won't fail, and the build will remain clean.
 You will commit it to the repository and ... report that the problem is solved.
 You will say that the reported bug doesn't really exist in real life.
-You will state that there is no bug&mdash;"our software works correctly; here is the proof: see my new unit test."
+You will state that there is no bug---"our software works correctly; here is the proof: see my new unit test."

 Will they believe you?
 I don't think so, but they don't have a choice.
 They can't push you any further.
-You've already done something&mdash;created a new test that proves everything is fine.
+You've already done something---created a new test that proves everything is fine.
 The ticket will be closed and the project will move on.